 Gary W. Evans is Elizabeth Lee Vincent Professor of Human Ecology at Cornell University.
 The focus of his studies is how the physical environment affects human health and well being among children.
 His specific areas of expertise include childhood poverty, environmental stress and children’s environments.

-Prof Evans is member of the Board on Children, Youth and Families of the National Academy of Sciences.
-The board makes policy recommendations related to health and development for children, youth, and families.
+Prof Evans is a member of the Board on Children, Youth and Families of the National Academy of Sciences.
+The board makes policy recommendations related to the health and development of children, youth, and families.

 The ‘multiple stressor’ study which sampled 50% children defined as poor and 50% middle class explored the effects of physical environmental factors such as residential crowding, indoor noise and housing quality as well as psychological effects such as family turmoil, family separation and exposure to violence and demonstrated, perhaps unsurprisingly, some of the negative impacts that high negative instances of these factors could have.
 However, the findings went a step further in suggesting that instances of multiple factors had a cumulative negative effect on wellbeing – findings that are supported by the work of eminent UK child psychologist Sir Michael L. Rutter.

 Thus, Evans concluded that the reason that childhood poverty is bad for children is a “toxic” coalescence between the social and physical environment which can produce this cumulative confluence of multiple risks or ‘stressors’ which effect wellbeing in the short term, an effect which, in fact, causes a deterioration of health and well being beyond childhood.

 The session was chaired by Christopher Spencer.